-- Your digital photo in .jpg or jpeg format with a white or blue background.
+- A digital photo in .jpg or jpeg format with a white or blue background.

-- A scanned copy of your proof of full-time student status clearly showing the date of issue in jpeg, .jpg or pdf format (for example your university card, a letter from your school, official enrollment letter).
+- A scanned copy showing proof of full-time student status clearly displaying the date of issue in jpeg, .jpg or pdf format (for example: your university ID card, a letter from your school, official enrollment letter, etc.).